 Over time, your English learners will be able to hear how their reading skills have improved.

 Quizlet is a free, digital flashcard program that you can use to help your students learn and practice vocabulary terms.
 There are plenty of pre-made study sets that you can use and customize, or you can create your own.
 In addition to flashcards, Quizlet also offers practice quizzes, games, and assessments that you can use for progress monitoring.

 Technology has a way of making formative assessment fun, and that’s certainly the case with Quizizz and Kahoot.

 These tools offer interactive, audiovisual learning games where students can compete with each other in real-time using a simple code on their electronic device.
 With Quizizz, students can work at their own pace, while everyone works at the same pace while playing Kahoot.
 Both platforms are great for informally assessing your EL’s vocabulary and reading comprehension in an engaging, low-risk way.

 Audiobooks and eBooks are fantastic technology resources for ELL students.

-Audiobooks are helpful for beginner-intermediate ELs who have a basic understanding of spoken English but struggle to comprehend the written language. eBooks are also beneficial for ELs, as they’re more easily accessible than traditional books and often have assistive capabilities such as text-to-talk to aid in understanding.
+Audiobooks are helpful for beginner-intermediate ELs who have a basic understanding of spoken English but struggle to comprehend the written language.
+Epic! offers students access to thousands of high-quality books. eBooks are also beneficial for ELs, as they’re more easily accessible than traditional books and often have assistive capabilities such as text-to-talk to aid in understanding.

 Learning how to use technology to help ELLs doesn’t have to be complicated.
 You can start by integrating some of the simple and effective technology tools we mentioned above–like eBooks!